ISO Verification

 This page provides instructions for verifying the integrity of ISO files on all popular operating systems.
 We highly recommended you verify the Kubuntu Focus Suite ISO file immediately after download.
 This helps ensure you will not encounter corruption or stability issues during installation.

-Verify a Kubuntu Focus Suite ISO
+Verify a Kubuntu Focus Suite ISO with Dolphin.

-Verify a Kubuntu Focus Suite ISO.
+Verify a Kubuntu Focus Suite ISO with Dolphin.

 Please read the disclaimer before proceeding.
 We review and update guided solutions regularly.
 If you have suggestions or requests, please write support@kfocus.org.